joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 >John 6:65-69 (CSB) He said, “This is why I told you that no one can come to me unless it is granted to him by the Father.”
 >
->66 From that moment many of his disciples turned back and no longer accompanied him.
-67 So Jesus said to the Twelve, “You don’t want to go away too, do you?”
+>66 From that moment many of his disciples turned back and no longer accompanied him.So Jesus said to the Twelve, “You don’t want to go away too, do you?”
 >
 >68 Simon Peter answered, “Lord, to whom will we go?
-You have the words of eternal life.
-69 We have come to believe and know that you are the Holy One of God.”
+You have the words of eternal life.We have come to believe and know that you are the Holy One of God.”

 ### Realize and know: sin brings shame into our souls